lfads/lfads-run-manager/docs/running.md

     If Matlab is able to determine the location of `run_lfads.py` (meaning that it's own inherited `PATH` was set correctly), it will prepend an `export PATH=...` statement to each generated shell script for you.
 If not, you can try calling `setenv('PATH', '...')` from within Matlab to add `run_lfads.py` to the path. before generating the shell scripts.

+    Alternatively, you can hard-code the location to `run_lfads.py` by passing along the fully specified path to each of the `writeShellScript...` methods as `'path_run_lfads_py', '/path/to/run_lfads.py'`

 !!! tip "Virtualenv support"
     Each of the methods below supports a `:::matlab 'virtualenv', 'environmentName'` parameter-value argument.
 If specified, a `source activate environmentName` will be prepended to each script that calls Python for you.
 This is needed when Tensorflow is installed inside a virtual environment.